Asma Houli

 Asma Houli (born 30 December 1976), is an Algerian chess player and African Women's Chess Championship winner (2001).
+Since 2024 she is a Woman FIDE Master (WFM).

 Biography

-In 2001, in Cairo won African Women's Chess Championship.
-In 2003, in Abuja ranked 3rd in African Women's Chess Championship.
-In 2003, played for Algeria in All-Africa Games chess tournament and won team and individual gold medals.
+In 2001, in Cairo she won the African Women's Chess Championship.
+In 2003, in Abuja she ranked 3rd in the African Women's Chess Championship.
+In 2003, she played for Algeria in the All-Africa Games chess tournament and won team and individual gold medals.

 In 2000s Asma Houli participated in Women's World Chess Championship by knock-out system: